EGatignol/PCSC/README.md

 For fixed-point methods (general fixed point and its special cases, such as the classic chord and Newton), you can use an "Aitken" convergence accelerator.

-Conditions of use for each method :--
+Conditions of use for each method :__
-The bissection and classic chord methods only consider scalar nonlinear problem.-- Newton can be applied to all kinds of non-linear equations regardless of input and output dimensions.-- Fixed-Point can be applied when the input and output dimensions of the function are equal.--
+The bissection and classic chord methods only consider scalar nonlinear problem.__
+Newton can be applied to all kinds of non-linear equations regardless of input and output dimensions.__
+Fixed-Point can be applied when the input and output dimensions of the function are equal.__

 ## Compile the project